meshcloud/meshcloud-docs/docs/meshstack.openshift.index.md

 meshStack supports management of RedHat OpenShift platforms.
 OpenShift has a [Kubernetes](meshstack.kubernetes.index.md) core and provides additional services.
 It is available in both Open Source flavors (OKD) as well as enterprise offerings by RedHat.

-meshStack supports project creation, configuration and user management for OpenShift.
+meshStack supports project creation, configuration, access control, quota management and billing for OpenShift.

 ## Integration Overview

-To enable integration with OpenShift, operators deploy and configure the meshStack OpenShift Connector.
-Operators can configure one or multiple `PlatformInstance`s of `PlatformType` OpenShift.
-This makes OpenShift available to meshProjects like any other cloud platform in meshStack.
+To enable integration with OpenShift, operators configure one or multiple `meshPlatform`s of `PlatformType` OpenShift in the [Platform Administration](./administration.platforms.md) in meshPanel.

 ## Prerequisites